Code-Institute-Submissions/Professional-Training-Development/README.md

 The following combination of software and hardware is used for all tests:

 * Chrome on MacOSX (MacBook Pro) for both laptop/large display and mobile devices (inspect --> responsive).
-* FireFox Developer Edition on MacOSX (MacBook Pro) for both laptop/large displays and mobile devices (Web Developer Tools --> Responsive Design Mode).
+* Firefox Developer Edition on MacOSX (MacBook Pro) for both laptop/large displays and mobile devices (Web Developer Tools --> Responsive Design Mode).
 * Safari on MacOSX (MacBook Pro) for laptop/large display testing.
-* Physical devices: Samsung Galaxy Note 10+ 5G with Chrome, Samsung Browser and FireFox.
+* Physical devices: Samsung Galaxy Note 10+ 5G with Chrome, Samsung Browser and Firefox.
 Apple iPhone 8 with Chrome and Safari.

 ### Manual Testing Criteria
 The Acceptance Criteria are a compressed (simplified) version of the Use Cases described under section Processes --> UX: